nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### 3. List Display Panel

-This is where the current list of entities is shown.
-Only one of the three entities, student, tutor, or class will be shown at one time.
+This is where the **displayed list** of entries is shown.
+Only one of the three entries, student, tutor, or class will be shown at one time.

-In the student and tutor lists, clicking on the individual student or tutor cards to show their description in the description panel.
+In the **student list** and **tutor list**, clicking on the individual student or tutor cards to show their description in the description panel.

 <p align="left">